ruthdolf/traffic-light/README.md

    - JavaScript handles the light transition logic and updates the UI.

 3. **Arduino Sketch**
-   - `traffic_light.ino` provides a standalone example of how LEDs can be toggled in sequence.
+   - `arduino-only/traffic_light.ino` provides a standalone example of how LEDs can be toggled in sequence.

 ## Upload Instructions

 1. Open **Arduino IDE**.
 2. Install the **ESP8266 board package**.
-3. Open `myHelloServer.ino`.
+3. Open `web/myHelloServer.ino`.
 4. Go to **Tools > Board > NodeMCU 1.0 (ESP-12E Module)** (or equivalent).
 5. Set your WiFi credentials in the code:
    ```cpp
    #define STASSID "YourNetworkName"
    #define STAPSK "YourPassword"
    ```
-6. Upload `Ruth_traffic-light.html` to SPIFFS using the **ESP8266 Sketch Data Upload** tool.
+6. Upload `web/traffic-light.html` to SPIFFS using the **ESP8266 Sketch Data Upload** tool.
 7. Upload the `.ino` file to your ESP8266.
 8. Open **Serial Monitor** (115200 baud) to see your device’s IP address.
 9. Visit `http://<your-esp-ip>` in your browser.